-- The directors may appoint a person who is willing to act to be a director. - (2) A director appointed by a resolution of the other directors must retire at the next annual general meeting and must not be taken into account in determining the directors who are to retire by rotation. - 35 The appointment of a director, whether by the charity in general meeting or by the other directors, must not cause the number of directors to exceed any number fixed as the maximum number of directors. - 36 Disqualification and removal of directors - A director shall cease to hold office if he or she: - (1) ceases to be a director by virtue of any provision in the Companies Acts or is prohibited by law from being a director; - (2) is disqualified from acting as a trustee by virtue of section 72 of the Charities Act 1993 (or any statutory re-enactment or modification of that provision); - (3) ceases to be a member of the charity; - (4) becomes incapable by reason of mental disorder, illness or injury of managing and administering his or her own affairs; - (5) resigns as a director by notice to the charity (but only if at least two directors will remain in office when the notice of resignation is to take effect); - (6) is absent without the permission of the directors from all their meetings held within a period of six consecutive months and the directors resolve that his or her office be vacated; or - (7) being a director of the charity by virtue of his or her membership of or appointment to the board of a member of the charity which is a body corporate, ceases to be such a member or officer of such corporate member or that corporate member ceases to be a member of the charity. - 37 Remuneration of directors - The directors must not be paid any remuneration unless it is authorised by article 6. - 38 Proceedings of directors - (1) The directors may regulate their proceedings as they think fit, subject to the provisions of the articles. - (2) Any director may call a meeting of the directors. - (3) The secretary (if any) must call a meeting of the directors if requested to do so by a director. - (4) Questions arising at a meeting shall be decided by a majority of votes. - (5) In the case of an equality of votes, the person who is chairing the meeting shall have a second or casting vote. - (6) A meeting may be held by suitable electronic means agreed by the directors in which each participant may communicate with all the other participants.
+- 35. A director shall cease to hold office if he or she: - (1) ceases to be a director by virtue of any provision in the Companies Acts or is prohibited by law from being a director; - (2) is disqualified from acting as a trustee by virtue of section 72 of the Charities Act 1993 (or any statutory re-enactment or modification of that provision); - (3) ceases to be a member of the charity; - (4) becomes incapable by reason of mental disorder, illness or injury of managing and administering his or her own affairs; - (5) resigns as a director by notice to the charity (but only if at least two directors will remain in office when the notice of resignation is to take effect); or - (6) is absent without the permission of the directors from all their meetings held within a period of six consecutive months and the directors resolve that his or her office be vacated.

+RENUMERATION OF DIRECTORS

+36. The directors must not be paid any remuneration unless it is authorised by article 6.

+PROCEEDINGS OF DIRECTORS
-- (1) No decision may be made by a meeting of the directors unless a quorum is present at the time the decision is purported to be made.

-['Present' includes being present by suitable electronic means agreed by the directors in which a participant or participants may communicate with all the other participants.] - (2) The quorum shall be two or the number nearest to one-third of the total number of directors, whichever is the greater, or such larger number as may be decided from time to time by the directors.
+- 37. (1) The directors may regulate their proceedings as they think fit, subject to the provisions of the articles. - (2) Any director may call a meeting of the directors. - (3) The secretary (if any) must call a meeting of the directors if requested to do so by a director. - (4) Questions arising at a meeting shall be decided by a majority of votes. - (5) A meeting may be held by suitable electronic means agreed by the directors in which each participant may communicate with all the other participants. - 38.
+(1) No decision may be made by a meeting of the directors unless a quorum is present at the time the decision is purported to be made. ['Present' includes being present by suitable electronic means agreed by the directors in which a participant or participants may communicate with all the other participants.] - (2) The quorum shall be two or the number nearest to one-third of the total number of directors, whichever is the greater, or such larger number as may be decided from time to time by the directors. - (3) A director shall not be counted in the quorum present when any decision is made about a matter upon which that director is not entitled to vote.